OOPSpam/help/content/wordpress/configuration/_index.en.md

 - **Enable rate limiting**: Toggle to activate or deactivate all rate limiting features
 - **Max Submissions per IP per Hour**: Limit how many submissions are allowed from a single IP address within one hour
 - **Max Submissions per Email per Hour**: Limit how many submissions are allowed from a single email address within one hour
-- **Block Duration**: Set how long (in hours) an IP or email remains blocked after exceeding the submission limit
+- **Block Duration (in hours)**: Set how long an IP or email remains blocked after exceeding the submission limit
-- **Data Clean Up Frequency**: Set how often (in hours) the rate limiting data should be cleaned up to maintain database efficiency
+- **Data Clean Up Frequency (in hours)**: Set how often the rate limiting data should be cleaned up to maintain database efficiency
 - **Restrict submissions per Google Ads lead**: Limit form submissions from Google Ads to prevent abuse of ad campaigns. _This setting does not require the 'Enable Rate Limiting' option to be active._

 #### Submission Timing Control

 This setting works independently and does not require the 'Enable Rate Limiting' option to be active:

-- **Minimum Time Between Page Load and Submission**: Specify the minimum number of seconds that must elapse between when a page loads and when a form is submitted.
+- **Minimum Time Between Page Load and Submission (in seconds)**: Specify the minimum number of seconds that must elapse between when a page loads and when a form is submitted.
 Submissions made faster than this threshold will be flagged as spam.
 Since most human users take at least 2-3 seconds to complete a form, this setting effectively identifies automated submissions while also conserving API calls.

 ### Additional settings